 Sensing of the road condition

-These are only a few of the use cases envisioned by the SAFE STRIP project, others include lane level identification to support autonomy, tracking of weather conditions, personalised VMS information and more.
+These are only a few of the use cases envisioned by the SAFE STRIP project, others include lane level identification to support autonomy, tracking of weather conditions and personalised VMS information.
 The project envisions first phase services, which use traditional service provisioning via 4G, to be developed and supported through direct communication with the vehicle over a Bluetooth low energy (BLE) communication channel.
-The services, whether they are provided by infrastructure-to-vehicle or a legacy 4G network are still personalised and related to the close environment in which the vehicle drives.
+The services are still personalised and related to the close environment in which the vehicle drives.

-SAFE STRIP builds on top of the latest developments in sensor and data communication technology.
-The data provided by the sensors enhances the C-ITS by implementing the same ITS-G5 message standards and therefore integrates well in the European efforts to realize a standardised C-ITS architecture.
-In the past, SAFE STRIP organised cross project clustering meetings with the already mentioned SAFER-LC project and the SAFE-10-T initiative managed by Ireland based Gaven & Doherty GEOSOLUTIONS.
+SAFE STRIP builds on the latest developments in sensor and data communication technology.
+The data provided by the sensors enhances the C-ITS by implementing the same ITS-G5 message standards and therefore integrates well in the European efforts to realise a standardised C-ITS architecture.
+In the past, SAFE STRIP organised cross project clustering meetings with the SAFER-LC project and the SAFE-10-T initiative managed by Ireland based Gaven & Doherty GEOSOLUTIONS.